 Ovens truly are life savers!
-Whether you want to bake your favorite Christmas cake, roast up a juicy Thanksgiving turkey or simply heat or cook your day-to-day meals, ovens make the task of making such finger-licking goodness easy-peasy for you.
+Whether you want to bake your favorite cake, roast up a juicy turkey or simply heat or cook your day-to-day meals, ovens make the task of making such finger-licking goodness easy-peasy for you.
 But have you ever wondered how these amazing machines do their magic?
 Let’s get into their mechanical and technical details today.

 Types of Ovens

 Although a few hybrids exist, typically, household ovens come in two common varieties- electric and gas.
 The gas oven works when gas inside the oven is burned that in turn warms up the heating element or the cooking compartment.
 With the help of an electric lighter, the gas supply is effortlessly ignited and it keeps the air in the oven’s compartments at the selected temperature, set by the thermostat.

 The two major types of gas ovens involve either heating strips of metal on the top and bottom of the oven, or directly heating the metal cooking compartment.
 In both of the processes, thermal radiation is emitted to bake or broil the food.
 Broiling involves heating the food from the top whereas baking involves heating from the bottom.

 Similar to gas ovens, electric ovens also come in two variations.
 A convection style and a standard thermal radiation style oven.
 They function identically with their gas counterparts.
 However, in this case, the source of energy is electricity, which passes through the coiled wires of the heating elements.

 Convection ovens are fairly similar to the common thermal radiation cookers in terms of construction.
 But into the mix, a cooling/ air circulating fan is introduced.
 The fan is a vital component of the oven since it disperses the heat radiated from the heating elements evenly throughout the oven’s cavity.
 As a result, faster cooking is ensured besides a well-balanced, even cooking environment.

 How Does An Oven Work?